shauryatalkss/Polity/README.md

 ### Chapter 2: Making of the Constitution

-• What is
+* How demand of constitution arrises & by whome? - 39
-• ueheh
+* What is August Offer? - 39